lucascmatos/espeleo_collision/README.md

 First of all, if some modification are needed in the distances of collision, it is necessary to set some parameters at `colision_configuration.yaml`, located in `/colisao/Config`.

 Inside this file, there is two options on 2 and 3D.
-On the 2D model modifications of the collision range ( minimum and maximum distances) are possible.
-On the 3D model beyond the range, the angle of surface that is used to classified as collision can be modificated as well.
+On the 2D model modifications of the collision range ( minimum and maximum distances) are possible.On the 3D model its possible change the distance used on  yellow and red LEDS distance (presents in the GUI), the pairt of points and the maximum slope angle to identify to identify a obstacle as an collision risk.
 **Topics**

 The collision in 2 dimenssions will publishi in the topic:
 - `/colisao` : This topic shows the distance betewen the robot and the point of colision of the robot.

 The collision in 3 dimenssions will publish in the topics:
-- `/colisao` : It shows true if are points of colision and false if not.
+- `/colisao` : It shows integer numbers of 0 to 2, where "0" represents a green LED, "1" yellow LED and "2" red LED.
 - `/pontos` : Show numbers 0 to 6 where the numbers 1 to 6 shows the sector of the robot where are risk of collision : 1 is the front of the robot, 2 is left front coner, 3 the right front coner , 4 the rear left corner, the 5 rear right corner and 6 is the back part of the robot.
+- `/Pontos_colisao` : Publish points classified as a collision risk from the `/point_cloud topic`.
+This topic can be used to see the points from the point cloud classified as collision risk on Rviz.

 **Launch Files**